CsillaVamos/csillavamos/projects/PhD_parks.md

 ![parks coverage](../assets/images/PhD_park_coverage.png)

 ## Project description
 Exposure to parks to neighborhood boundary can be calculated in two ways: finding the number (count) of parks, or determining the percentage of neightborhood that is covereage by a park.
 Both are valid measurements or park exposure, but can have different results.
-Which map to use depends on a research qqeution.
-The objective of this mini project was to highlight to rsearchers in the field of environmental exposure with little to no background in GIS how using two menthods with the same datasets, to explore the same topic, can yield different results.
+Which map to use depends on the research question.
+The objective of this mini project was to highlight to researchers in the field of environmental exposure with little to no background in GIS how using two methods with the same datasets, to explore the same topic, can yield different results.
 The area depicted in this map is the city of Utrecht, the Netherlands.

 ## Data